eckad158/C2BS/README.md

 ## Update 07.02.2022
 * Connections to Instances are now working, sample config file created -> has to be filled and named config.properties
 * Rest endpoints and libraries need further investigations
+* Reading from the REST-APIs is now working.

 ## Update 01.02.2022
 Found two required Libraries and started implementing first Methods: